yankaiyu/PDOS/README.md

 =============================
 CPU Verision:

 Enter the CPU folder and use "make" in command line to complie with g++.
+Use "make opt" to complie with -O3 flag.
 You can also use "make clean" to delete the executable file.
 Note: The CPU version makes use of OpenMP functions, so please make sure the g++ complier you use supports OpenMp features.
 The default data is stored in data.txt.

 To run using this data, just use command "make run".
 To use your own data, either replace the content of data.txt or use "./pdos.bin $DATA_FILE_PATH".
 By default, only one core will be used.
 To use multiple cores, please specify the number of cores by command "./pdos.bin $DATA_FILE_PATH $CORE_NUMBER".
 For example, if you want to run using data in file sample_data.txt with 4 cores, the command will be "./pdos.bin sample_data.txt 4".